KxSystems/docs/docs/kb/logging.md

 If the replicating process loses its connection to the logging process, you can detect that with `.z.pc`.
 To resubscribe to the logging process, restart the replicating process.

-Currently, only a single replicating process can subscribe to the master process.
-If another kdb+ process attempts to replicate from the master, the previous replicating process will no longer receive updates.
+Currently, only a single replicating process can subscribe to the primary process.
+If another kdb+ process attempts to replicate from the primary, the previous replicating process will no longer receive updates.
 If you need multiple replicating processes, you might like to consider [kdb+tick](../learn/startingkdb/tick.md).

 !!! tip "log4q"